ACT to Employ helps students with disabilities find paid experiential learning opportunities that align with their academic and career goals.

 - Accessible Career Transitions (ACT) Advisor: Registered ACT students may contact ACT by email to schedule an appointment

-- Career Services: For drop-in access to comprehensive resume and job search support, ACT to Employ students may visit Career Services at 401 Tory Building any time between 8:30 am and 4:30 pm from Monday to Friday.
+- Career Services: For drop-in access to comprehensive resume and job search support, ACT to Employ students may visit Career Services

 As part of the ACT to Employ program, employers are understanding and supportive of hiring students with disabilities.